Trip Summary and Itinerary Map

 - Accommodation: 12 nights camping, 2 nights hostel

-- Return flight from Reykjavík (or Copenhagen) to Narsarsuaq
+- Return flight from Reykjavík (or Copenhagen for additional supplement) to Narsarsuaq

 - South Greenland Expeditions’ guide (English)